MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 The `AreDefaultContextMenusEnabled` property controls whether any context menu can be opened.
 If the WebView2 `AreDefaultContextMenusEnabled` setting is set to `False`, that disables the default context menu, and the `ContextMenuRequested` event won't be raised, such as when the user right-clicks.

+The following APIs are used to disable all context menus, in the example in the next section.

 # [C++](#tab/cpp)

 * **[ICoreWebView2Settings](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2settings)** - Defines properties that enable, disable, or modify WebView features.
-   * [get_AreDefaultContextMenusEnabled](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2settings#get_aredefaultcontextmenusenabled)** - Gets the `AreDefaultContextMenusEnabled` property, which is used to prevent default context menus from being shown to user in WebView.
+   * [get_AreDefaultContextMenusEnabled](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2settings#get_aredefaultcontextmenusenabled) - Gets the `AreDefaultContextMenusEnabled` property, which is used to prevent default context menus from being shown to user in WebView.
    * [put_AreDefaultContextMenusEnabled](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/icorewebview2settings#put_aredefaultcontextmenusenabled) - Sets the `AreDefaultContextMenusEnabled` property.